Your rabbit's welfare needs

-The five key welfare needs are summarised in the following table:
+The five key welfare needs are:

-The need for a suitable diet
+- Diet – the need for a suitable diet.

-The need to express normal behaviour
+- Behaviour – the need to express normal behaviour

-The need to be protected from pain, suffering, injury and disease
+- The need to be protected from pain, suffering, injury and disease.

 Welfare worries for rabbits**

 Loneliness – rabbits are highly social animals, yet only 18 per cent have the company of another rabbit.

-- Cramped housing and no exercise – many rabbits live in hutches that are too small for them to move comfortably.
+Cramped housing and no exercise – many rabbits live in hutches that are too small for them to move comfortably.
 And although rabbits need at least four hours a day of exercise, only 36 per cent of rabbits are allowed out of their hutches daily.
 Seven per cent are never let out of their hutch at all.

 Boredom – rabbits need to dig, run and play every day.
 Yet 34 per cent of rabbits don't have access to toys or other objects they can manipulate, 26 per cent never receive opportunities to forage, and 25 per cent never have an opportunity to dig.

-- Diet disaster – rabbits need to eat their own body weight in grass hay each day, yet 39 per cent of rabbits aren't given any hay to eat.
+Diet disaster – rabbits need to eat their own body weight in grass hay each day, yet 39 per cent of rabbits aren't given any hay to eat.
 Instead, 30 per cent of rabbits are fed rabbit muesli, which can cause dental disease and nutrient deficiencies.

 Neglected health – rabbits require vaccination, dental care, grooming, desexing and other preventative health measures.
 Thirty-seven per cent of owners don't vaccinate their rabbits, 36 per cent do nothing to maintain their dental health, and 35 per cent of owners don't take rabbits to the vet for a checkup.

-- Hot and bothered – rabbits are extremely heat sensitive and can die from heat stress.
+Hot and bothered – rabbits are extremely heat sensitive and can die from heat stress.
 Eighteen per cent of rabbits don't have access to a cool, shaded area when the weather is hot.